Snellparlings/pdf-to-text-chroma-search/README.md

 2. Run the following command to convert the PDFs to text, split them into chunks, and store their vector representations in the Chroma DB:
 ```
 python write_script.py
+# or updated write script with embeddings model running on the gpu and output returned in markdown via 'console()'
+# python write_script-v7.py
 ```

 ### Script 2: Load Chroma DB and query user input